AdobeDocs/federated-audience-composition.en/help/compositions/home.md

 | **[!UICONTROL Paused]** | The composition execution has been paused. |
 | **[!UICONTROL Erroneous]** | The composition execution has encountered an error.
 To view more information about the error, open the composition and access the logs. |

-You can learn how to start or stop a composition in the [start and monitor composition guide](./start-monitor-composition.md).
+You can learn how to start or stop a composition in the [create composition guide](./create-composition.md#monitor-logs).

 ![A list of the available compositions is displayed.](assets/compositions/compositions-list.png){zoomable="yes"}{width="70%"}